torchipeppo/p3-clock-for-cinnamon/files/p3-clock@torchipeppo/po/README.md

 ## Desklet name

 ### "Moonlight Clock"
 This is the desklet's name.
-Feel free to add a little poetic license to the general meaning of the words, if you feel so inclined.
+Feel free to add a little poetic license to the to the general meaning of the words to make a name that sounds better than a literal translation, if you feel so inclined.